huggingface/dataset-viewer/README.md

 Parameters:

 - `dataset` (required): the dataset ID
 - `config`: the configuration name.
-It might be required, or not, depending on the dataset.
-If the dataset does not contain configs, the `config` parameter can equivalently be passed with `config=default` or obviated.
+If the dataset does not contain configs, you may explicitly pass "config=default".
+If obviated, return the rows for all the configs of the dataset.
-- `split` (required): the split name
+- `split`: the split name.
+It's ignored if `config` is empty.
+If obviated, return the rows for all the splits of the config, or of the dataset if `config` is obviated too.

 Responses: